Market Building, Penzance: Design

 The Corporation of Penzance organised an architectural competition for the building of a new market building on the site of the original.
-Although H J Whiting of London won the competition, his design was deemed too expensive for the Corporation (at the time, local councils were subject to increasing Government control by the passing of the 1835 Municipal Corporations Act and it was decided to use a cheaper scheme).
+Although H J Whiting of London won the competition, his design was deemed too expensive for the Corporation (at the time, local councils were subject to increasing Government control by the passing of the Municipal Corporations Act 1835 and it was decided to use a cheaper scheme).
 The second place design was widely unpopular and so the contract was awarded to Bristol architect William Harris instead.
-Whiting sued for damages when his design was not chosen and was give £300 compensation.
+Whiting sued for damages when his design was not chosen and was given £300 compensation.
 Samuel Teulon was also among the unsuccessful architects.

 The Market Building was designed to direct its users attention away from the vulgarity of the streets and the uninspired and often depressingly ugly uniformity of the town.

 Built from granite ashlar, the building is crowned by a lead-covered dome and octagonal lantern which is visible from much of the town, and from neighbouring villages.
-The eastern end consists of four ionic columns with a portico known as tetrastyle and overlooks a main thoroughfare (once the A30) of Penzance and a statue of Humphry Davy (erected in 1872).
+The eastern end consists of four ionic columns with a portico known as tetrastyle and overlooks a main thoroughfare of Penzance (which was once the A30) and a statue of Humphry Davy (erected in 1872).
+As part of the design, a quarter-chiming clock was provided by Thomas Hale & Sons of Bristol, said by the maker to be 'the largest clock in the West of England'; it sounded the quarters on two bells and the hours on a third bell.
+(A powerful clock was needed because two of the dials were 200 ft apart, and the other two 36 ft apart.)